nyhave/DoodleClone/README.md

 ## Offline Support

 The site registers a service worker to cache assets so existing polls can be viewed without a network connection.

+Polls now include optional event duration and location fields which are used when generating downloadable ICS files.
+The share box offers a convenient "Copy link" button, and the site provides an install prompt so it can be added to your home screen as a PWA.
+Calendar feeds work offline if the poll has been viewed before.